openintegrationhub/Data-and-Domain-Models/evaluations/sources/IntegrationProcess.md

 > How does a domain specific connector recognize the need to update a record?

+> What else needs to be translated by the adapter, besides the protocol and data format?

+> How is an adaptor (+ transformer) connected to the master data schema?

 **A connector:**
 * consists of an adaptor (+ transformer)
 * creates, reads, updates and deletes (db) records if permitted